Joined Stern 2017

 Leonard N. Stern School of Business

-Berner was Executive Vice President and Chief Economist at Mellon Bank, and a member of Mellon's Senior Management Committee (1992-99).
-Previously, he served as a Principal and Senior Economist for Morgan Stanley, as a Director and Senior Economist for Salomon Brothers (1985-91), as Economist for Morgan Guaranty Trust Company (1982-85), and as Director of the Washington, DC office of Wharton Econometrics (1980-82).
+He was executive vice president and chief economist at Mellon Bank, and a member of Mellon's Senior Management Committee (1992-99).
+Previously, he served as a principal and senior economist for Morgan Stanley, as a director and senior economist for Salomon Brothers (1985-91), as economist for Morgan Guaranty Trust Company (1982-85) and as director of the Washington, DC, office of Wharton Econometrics (1980-82).

-Berner served on the research staff of the Federal Reserve in Washington, where he co-directed the Fed’s model-based forecast and was a member of the team that developed the Fed’s first multicountry model used for international policy analysis (1972-80).
+Professor Berner served on the research staff of the Federal Reserve in Washington (1972-80).
 He has been an adjunct professor of economics at Carnegie-Mellon University and at George Washington University.

-Dick received his bachelor’s degree magna cum laude in Economics from Harvard College in 1968, and his Ph.D. in Economics from the University of Pennsylvania in 1976.
-He researched his dissertation under the supervision of Professor Lawrence Klein, and was funded by SSRC-Ford Foundation grants at both the University of Louvain, Belgium, and at the University of Bologna, Italy from 1971-72.
-He speaks French and a little Italian.
+He received his bachelor’s degree magna cum laude in Economics from Harvard College in 1968, and his PhD in Economics from the University of Pennsylvania in 1976.
+He researched his dissertation under the supervision of Professor Lawrence Klein, and was funded by SSRC-Ford Foundation grants at both the University of Louvain, Belgium, and at the University of Bologna, Italy, from 1971-72.

 University of Pennsylvania

 A.B., Economics, 1968